function-store/TD_ParHoverMIDI_VSN1/docs/advanced.md

 - Screen updates can be laggy (system tries its best)
 - Knob LED "Value" mode can show laggy updates on hardware
 - UI color changes may cause performance impact when switching modes
+- **Component limitation**: Only one instance allowed per project, and only one project open at a time

 ## Troubleshooting